18 places to dine with a view in Gloucestershire

 The Woolpack Inn in Slad

-Made famous by its association with Laurie Lee, The Woolpack Inn offers a scenic setting for dining and drinking, with its breath-taking views across Slad Valley.
+Made famous by its association with Laurie Lee, The Woolpack Inn offers a bucolic setting for dining and drinking on the outskirts of Stroud.
+With its breath taking views across Slad Valley, it's not hard to see where Lee got his inspiration!

 More from Food & Drink